deanrp2/MicroControl/README.md

 To generate statistics which characterize the optima achieved by the various optimization algorithms, a script named results_table.py is provided in p5_workspace and p7_workspace.
 The results will be written to a file called results_table.txt.
 The existing results_table.txt file contains the statistics that are published in Table 5 and 6 of the journal paper.
+It can be very computationally expensive to generate these results so the user can adjust 3 different variables to make the results faster.
+First, `fevals` can be changed to reduce the number of function evaluations done in each optimization routine.
+Second, `runs` can be reuced to reduce the number of runs used to generate the summary statistics.
+Third, the `places` variable can be used to only select certain algorithms to run.
+Currently, those parameters are set to the values used in the paper.